Introduction

 • Pitfall: Make sure to not send these messages when you incorporate a remote edit into the buffer content.
 You have to find a way to filter out the edits you cause as a plugin, for example, by setting a temporary ignore flag while the edit is being made, or by remembering which edits you perform, and checking against them when the editor notifies you of a buffer change.

-• The revision attribute of RevisionedDelta is the last revision seen from the daemon.
+• The revision is the last revision seen from the daemon.
+This means that this edit is intended for that daemon revision.

 • After each user edit, the editor must increase its editor revision.